Binayak5766/To-do-App/README.md

 The Tasks.json file contains all the tasks that you add using a dictionary format.
 You can add at most 5 sub-tasks to any task.

 The To-do.txt file contains all the day-to-day chores that must be completed.

+Now the notifications have been added.
+But the executable cannot be generated.
+That is under process now.